The role of black holes in the universe

 • Composition: Very compact, high mass/size ratio.

-• Event horizon: The limit beyond which nothing can escape.
+• Event horizon: Limit beyond which nothing can escape.

 • Time travel: The gravity of a black hole allows for time dilation.